seruva19/kubin/DOCS.md

 ### Kandinsky 4.0

 Kandinsky 4.0 is currently the default model for new installations.
 To switch to Kandinsky-4 from old installations, go to "Settings" and select "kd40"/"native" pipeline.
-All required optimizations required to fit into 24 Gb are turned on by default.

 ### Models and pipelines